mhallin/graphql_ppx/README.md

 ## Installation

-Assuming that you've already got a Bucklescript project set up, installing this PPX consists of three steps:
+Assuming that you've already got a Bucklescript project set up, installing this syntax extension consists of three steps:

 First, install the [OPAM](https://opam.ocaml.org) package to download and build the transform itself: